 Current Affairs including General Knowledge |

-Manorama Year Book General Knowledge 2023, 2023 by Arihant Publications |
+Manorama Year Book · Lucent's General Knowledge · Current Affairs Yearly by Arihant Publications |

 Read reputable newspapers, such as The Hindu regularly.
 Make brief notes on facts to remember events of national importance.
-While preparing for static GK, focus more on themes connected to history, art, and culture. |
+While preparing for static GK, focus more on themes connected to history, art, and culture.
+Prioritise current affairs with legal, political, or economic relevance, track Supreme Court judgments, new bills, and constitutional changes. |

-Pearson's Legal Awareness and Legal Reasoning Pearson’s Guide to the CLAT |
+Pearson's Legal Awareness and Legal Reasoning by A.P.
+Bhardwaj · Legal Aptitude for CLAT by A.P.
+Bhardwaj |

 Spend a minimum of two hours reading newspapers and blogs.
 Read articles on static and current legal topics.
 Improve your legal vocabulary by marking and analyzing complicated terminology in articles, blogs, and newspapers. |